A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Preliminary

 The significance of DLAs lies in their ability to characterize the ultimate controllability of quantum state evolution.
-The accessible unitary group satisfies $U(t)\in G=e^{\mathfrak{g_\mathcal{A}}}$ for training parameters $\boldsymbol{\theta}$ \cite{ragone2024lie}.
-Fig. \ref{Figure-lietheory} provides a schematic illustration of the Lie-theoretic background in this paper.
+The accessible unitaries generated by the available controls satisfy \(U(t)\in G_{\mathcal A}\) for suitable control parameters \cite{ragone2024lie}.
+Fig.~\ref{Figure-lietheory} provides a schematic illustration of the Lie-theoretic background in this paper.